WEEK 7: MapBox API

 Your Steps:

-2. Storyboarding Locations: Identify at least five key locations to serve as markers on your map.
-Enhance each marker with media elements like images, text, audio, or video to enrich your story.
+3. Storyboarding Locations: Identify at least five key locations to serve as markers on your map.
+How will they be displayed?
+How will the user interact with these locations?

-4. Map and Script Planning: Plan the Mapbox styles and JavaScript functions needed, including marker placement, customized popups, and multimedia integration.
+5. Interactive Design: Plan the Mapbox styles, the layout, JavaScript functions needed, including marker placement, customized popups, and multimedia integration.

-5. Implementing JavaScript and Mapbox API: Code your project, ensuring the HTML structure supports map and narrative elements.
+6. Implementing JavaScript and Mapbox API: Code your project with the MapBox API code samples, ensuring the HTML structure supports map and narrative elements.
 Use ChatGPT for JavaScript and Mapbox API assistance.

-9. Final Submission: Place your index.html file in a folder called elit, validate your HTML and CSS, upload the folder to the server, and submit the URL through Canvas.
+10. Final Submission: Place your index.html file in a folder called map, validate your HTML and CSS, upload the folder to the server, and submit the URL through Canvas.

 Suggested Innovative Map Ideas: